lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 ### 1. Open an internet browser window.
 Go to mtl.how/data

-- This will take you to the Power BI site, ensure you have your PIV card to access the intranet site.
-This site contains Protected Health Information (PHI), so as a provider you will be granted access according to the permissions that are set up on your PIV.
+- This will take you to the MTL data user interface Power BI site.
+This site contains Protected Health Information (PHI), so ensure you have your PIV card to access the intranet site.
+As a provider you will be granted access according to the permissions that are set up on your PIV.
     - **Note:** If you are getting a red row-level security (RLS) error on the homepage, please let us know and we can grant you access.
 - We'll be opening the _Modeling to Learn_ data user interface (UI) in Power BI here today.
 - We'll show you how data you pull from here will be saved back to this secure site, so that you can protect patient PHI just as you do in all your work.